Family Spirit Strengths

 Mental health and substance misuse pose some of the greatest risks to the health and well-being of American Indian and Alaska Native (AI/AN) communities and result in intergenerational morbidity and mortality.
 These risks are the legacy of historical trauma and ongoing discrimination.
 Simultaneously, many AI/AN communities emphasize a holistic view of well-being centered around family and community and prefer upstream preventative and family-based interventions with the potential to disrupt intergenerational cycles of trauma and adversity.

-Our team of Indigenous and allied researchers has worked closely with participating communities to design and pilot the Family Spirit Strengths (FSS) intervention, designed to provide transdiagnostic skills-based preventive strategies to mothers and primary caregivers at elevated risk for mental health and substance use disorders.
+Our team of Indigenous and allied researchers has worked closely with participating communities to design and pilot the Family Spirit Strengths (FSS) intervention.
+FSS is designed to provide transdiagnostic skills-based preventive strategies to mothers and primary caregivers who are at elevated risk for mental health and substance use disorders.
 The FSS intervention has been co-developed with Indigenous health experts and leveraging the Common Elements Treatment Approach, an evidence-based, multi-problem intervention designed to promote mental health and reduce substance use.
 Family Spirit Strengths (FSS), is appropriate as a primary and secondary prevention strategy for people with low to moderate levels of symptoms.

 We are conducting a Hybrid Type I Effectiveness-Implementation study with the primary goal of testing FSS effectiveness at reducing symptoms of depression, anxiety, and substance use, among N = 188 primary caregivers.
 Participants will be randomized to receive FSS or a beneficial control, an evidence-based nutritional support program called Family Spirit Nurture.
 Primary outcomes will be measured at 6 months post-enrollment.
 As part of our Hybrid approach, we will also estimate FSS costs, cost-effectiveness, and budget impact.